Food Dehydration Storage Maintenance Guide: Troubleshooting Tips

 • First-in, first-out rotation system

-• Monthly inventory check
+• Monthly inventory checks

 Signs Your Storage Isn't Working